typescript-cheatsheets/react/README.md

 }
 ```

 Notice we have used the TSDoc `/** comment */` style here on each prop.
 You can and are encouraged to leave descriptive comments on reusable components.
-For a fuller example and discussion, see our [Commenting Components](#commenting-components) section below.
+For a fuller example and discussion, see our [Commenting Components](#commenting-components) section in the Advanced Cheatsheet.

 ## Useful React Prop Type Examples